EmrithMuneer/Javascript-Heap/README.md

 ```javascript
 var pq = new Heap();
 ```
 The queue will be sorted according to their natural order i.e ascending unless provided with a comparator.
+Comparator should return a negative value if `a` is smaller than `b`, 0 if both are equal and a positive value if `a` is greater than `b`.
 ```javascript
 var pq = new Heap((a, b) => {
     // sorting in ascending order (default)